apocalyptech/eschalon_utils/README.txt

 pip install --user py2app

 Then run the make-osx-apps.sh script.
-The resulting apps should be portable to other Macs without having to install any libraries (you will still need X11.app).
+The resulting apps should be portable to other Macs without having to install any libraries.
 TODO: when you first run these apps and identify the location of the save files and data files, they crash afterward.
 Just re-launch them and you shouldn't have any further problems.